 Solar skins are a new PV technology that allows unique designs to be included in solar panel systems.
-Solar skin technology is similar to ad wraps that are seen on bus windows.
-Solar skins are screened to allow sunlight to reach the solar cells beneath them.
+This technology is similar to ad wraps that we can see on bus windows.
+They screen to allow sunlight to reach the solar cells beneath them.
 As a result, it shows a unique image while also providing solar energy.
 These unique pictures etched on solar panels can be customized to match your grassy lawns or home rooftops.

-Because solar radiation can be found throughout the world, why not generate your energy wherever it is needed?
+Because solar radiation can find throughout the world, why not generate your energy wherever it needs?
 Consider the possibility that, in addition to creating solar power at a fixed site, you could also do so while moving around in your clothes.

-Solar textiles are being developed by researchers to incorporate solar power into each fiber.
+Researchers develop solar textiles to incorporate solar power into each fiber.

-These solar filaments may be woven into t-shirts, winter jackets, or any other type of clothing to keep you warm, charge your phone, and supply energy for other requirements while you’re out and about.
+These solar filaments may weave into t-shirts, winter jackets, or any other type of clothing to keep you warm, charge your phone, and supply energy for other requirements while you’re out and about.